christopherhesse/rethinkgo/README.md

 Differences from official RethinkDB drivers
 ===========================================

-* There is no global implicit connection that stores the last connected server, instead query.Run(*Session) requires a session as its only argument.
 * When running queries, getting results is a little different from the more dynamic languages.  .Run(*Session) returns a *Rows iterator object with the following methods that put the response into a variable `dest`, here's when you should use the different methods:
-    * You want to iterate through the results of the query individually: rows.Next(&dest) (you should generally defer rows.Close() when using this)
+    * You want to iterate through the results of the query individually: rows.Next() and rows.Scan(&dest) (you should defer rows.Close() when using this)
     * The query always returns a single response: .One(&dest)
-    * The query returns a list of responses: .Collect(&dest)
+    * The query returns a list of responses: .All(&dest)
     * The query returns an empty response: .Exec()
 * No errors are generated when creating queries, only when running them, so Table(string) returns only an Exp instance, but sess.Run(Query).Err() will tell you if your query could not be serialized for the server.
+To check just the serialization of the query before calling .Run(*Session), use .Check(*Session)
 * Go does not have optional args, most optional args are either require or separate methods.
-    * A convenience method .GetById(string) has been added for that common case
-    * .Atomic(bool) and .Overwrite(bool) are methods on write queries
-    * .UseOutdated(bool) is a method on any Table() or other Exp (will apply to all tables already specified)
+    * .Atomic(bool), .Overwrite(bool), .UseOutdated(bool) are methods on any Table() or other Exp (will apply to all tables, inserts, etc that have already been specified)
     * .TableCreate(string) has a variant called TableCreateSpec(TableSpec) which takes a TableSpec instance specifying the parameters for the table
 * There's no r(attributeName) or row[attributeName] function call / item indexing to get attributes of the "current" row or a specific row respectively.
 Instead, there is a .Attr() method on the global "Row" object (r.Row) and any row Expressions that can be used to access attributes.
 Examples: